 Request a mitigation hearing

-You can request a mitigation hearing when you accept being guilty of issued traffic ticket.
+You can request a mitigation hearing when you accept being guilty of the issued traffic ticket.
 This option offers you the opportunity to reduce your ticket fine.

 When you request mitigation hearing, you may have to face the following consequences:

 Please note that the court does not allow for appealing against the judge’s decision in this case.
 Further, if you wish to request a mitigation hearing, then look at your traffic ticket and follow the instructions.

 You can request a contested hearing if you desire to plead “not guilty” against the violation.
 Further, you can do so by checking the proper check box on the issued traffic ticket.

 There, you will find the relevant county court to request hearing.
 You need to mail this county court regarding the request for a contested hearing.

 Ways to Pay a Traffic Ticket in Michigan